 - Acapulco Bay – Series Regular

 JC.
-Did you go to school for acting or did it just come natural?
+Did you go to school for acting or did it just come naturally?

 Lisa.
 I’ve wanted to act since I first got addicted to Gilligan’s Island, back when I was five.
 I did plays throughout high school and eventually, my third year of college just transferred from Architecture into the acting program at Arizona State.